 The benefit of averaging the cost of your money

-Once you decide to invest in a mutual fund through SIP, you will notice that when the investment price goes down, it leads to an increase in the purchase of the mutual fund units.
+Once you decide to invest in a mutual fund through SIP, you will notice that when the investment price goes down, it increases the purchase of the mutual fund units.
 For instance, if your SIP of Rs 500 was getting you 10 units when the market was at its peak, you will get more than 10 units when the market comes down.
 This would mean getting more for a lesser cost.
 In other words, this reduces the average price over time of purchasing economic assets.

 Waiting and wondering when the right time to invest in the market may not be of much use.
 And that’s simply because it is nearly impossible to predict when the market will reach its peak or hit a low point.
 Investing through SIP keeps you from timing the market.
 It is also true that even investments made through SIPs won’t remain unaffected by the market volatility.
 However, that is your best shot at making good financial gains with minimum investment over a period of time.

 Disclaimer: Mutual Fund investments are subject to market risk.
 Please read the offer document carefully before investing.